The Post War Hulman/Shaw Era – 1946-1955

 The 1948 ticket marks the first time the winning car and driver, in this case, Mauri Rose and his Blue Crown Spl., from the previous year are depicted.
 "Employee" is now printed on the front instead of stamped on the back of the Complimentary stub.

-1949 marks the only year where the general admission, complimentary employee, etc. ticket is virtually identical to a grandstand ticket from 1948 (with the necessary changes for 1949) except, Mauri Rose is listed as the 1947 winner only and not the 1947 and 1948 winner.
+1949 marks the only year to date where the non-grandstand (Complimentary Employee etc.) ticket is identical to a grandstand ticket from another year (in this case 1948) except, Mauri Rose is only listed as the 1947 winner and not 1948.

 1950 through 1952